• About TTT

 Georgetown (north of Austin)

 If you love the color red, you’ll love visiting Georgetown, Texas, in April.
 That’s when little red poppies spring up all over town, showing off their vibrant red color.
 It’s also when the town’s Red Poppy Festival starts.
-Mark your calendar for this wildflower trail and the festival on April 28-30, 2023.
+Mark your calendar for this wildflower trail and the festival in April of every year.

 Texas Wildflowers And Where To Find Them